sandbox-technologies/inspector-template/lib/conveyor/README.md

 3. **Error Handling**: The system automatically logs errors, but you can add custom error handling in handlers
 4. **Type Safety**: Leverage TypeScript's type inference - don't use `any` types
 5. **Modular Design**: Keep related functionality in separate api/handler/schema files
+6. **Consistent Structure**: Follow the existing pattern of api/handler/schema files for new features